 Policy Guide in Development: Social Equity and Inclusive Growth

-The goal is to have the Planning for Equity Policy Guide approved at the APA Policy and Advocacy Conference in September 2018.
+The goal is to have the Planning for Equity Policy Guide approved at the National Planning Conference in April 2019.

 Meet the Team Behind the Guide